 Legal Restrictions on Who Can Serve as Executor

 Every state has laws about who may serve as an executor of an estate that's probated in the state's courts.
 So, even if you're willing to take on the job, it's possible -- though not likely -- that you won't qualify under state law.
 Generally, any adult who hasn't been convicted of a felony can serve as an executor.
-But a fair number of states impose special requirements on out-of-state executors -- you'll need to check your state's law or consult with an attorney to learn your state's requirements.
+But a fair number of states impose special requirements on out-of-state executors.
+For more information about the law in your state, see Restrictions on Out-of-State Executors or consult an attorney.